yjxiong/anet2016-cuhk/README.md

-# CUHK&ETH&SIAT Solution to AcitivityNet Challenge 2016
+# CUHK & ETH & SIAT Solution to AcitivityNet Challenge 2016

 This repository holds the materials necessary to reproduce the results for our solution to ActivityNet Challenge 2016.
-We focus on the untrimmed video classification task.
+We works on the untrimmed video classification task this year.